sara1122387-lgtm/EncFileManager/README.md

 - Prepared the project for future integration of multiple encryption algorithms (e.g., XOR, AES).

 ### Notes

 - The encryption system is now fully integrated into the core file management workflow.
 - Users can now choose between normal and encrypted file operations without changing the main code logic.
 - This phase emphasizes object-oriented design and inheritance-based extensibility.
 - Next phases will explore GUI interaction and stronger encryption algorithms.

+## Project Stage - Phase 5
+**Phase 5 (Validation, Testing & Internal Utilities)** – This phase focuses on verifying system stability, adding automated checks, and ensuring that all previous phases integrate correctly.
+### Key Updates
+- Added SystemValidator class to perform integrity checks on vault folder, file operations, and encryption components.
+- Implemented a simple readiness test to ensure:
+  - Required folders exist
+  - FileHandler operations work without throwing exceptions
+- Encryption/decryption pipeline runs successfully
+- Introduced internal utilities for cleaner logging and debug messages.
+- Prepared the project for GUI integration and stronger cryptographic algorithms in the next stage.

+### Notes

+- This phase does not introduce new user
+- facing features; it strengthens the internal structure.
+- The goal is to confirm that Phase 1–4 are stable, modular, and safe to extend.
+- The validation system can be expanded later to include unit tests (pytest) or auto-check scripts.

+## Project Stage - Phase 6
+Phase 6 (Polymorphism & Strategy Pattern) – This phase focuses on professionalizing the encryption system using polymorphism and a strategy pattern, allowing multiple encryption algorithms to be used interchangeably.
+### Key Updates
+- Introduced BaseEncryptor interface using ABC (Abstract Base Class) for a common encrypt/decrypt API.
+- Refactored CaesarEncryptor to inherit from BaseEncryptor and implement required methods.
+- Created XOREncryptor as a new option, inheriting from BaseEncryptor, supporting XOR-based encryption for demonstration.
+- Updated FernetEncryptor to implement BaseEncryptor, supporting bytes-based encryption with Fernet (AES-128 + HMAC).
+- Modified EncFileManager to use any encryptor via the unified interface:
+  - self.encryptor.encrypt(data)
+  - self.encryptor.decrypt(data)
+- Eliminated tight coupling: EncFileManager no longer depends on specific encryption classes, allowing easy swapping of algorithms.
+- Prepared the project for future expansion with additional encryptors or GUI integration.

+### Notes
+- This phase emphasizes OOP best practices, clean separation of concerns, and code extensibility.
+- Users can switch encryption methods without modifying core file management logic.
+- Polymorphism ensures the same EncFileManager code works regardless of the underlying encryption algorithm.
+- Future phases may add configuration options to select encryption strategies at runtime.

 ## Team